Community Innovation Challenge

 The competition is open to all current Washburn University undergraduate and graduate students and Washburn Institute of Technology students.
 You can compete alone or in teams of up to three (3) students.

 The first preliminary stage involves writing a 1-3 page written summary of your idea.
 Judges will decide the top 10 ideas from these entries to determine our semi-finalists.
-The semi-finalists will then pitch their ideas in a short presentation to a panel of community judges to qualify for the Grand Finals.
+The semi-finalists will then pitch their ideas in a short presentation to a panel of community judges and the top four will qualify for the Grand Finals.

 The Topeka Community Foundation is providing $25,000 in cash prizes.